JSON Path Expressions

 9 "Exasol" 1

 For manual exploration of JSON data and for debugging purposes, Exasol provides several extensions to the SQL/JSON path language.
-All of the extensions in this category are Exasol-specific and not part of the SQL standard.
+The extensions in this category are specific to Exasol and not part of the SQL standard.

 Function json()